Selective Mutism: How to manage a transition to a new class

 Discuss the small steps programme that will be in place from September, has a new keyworker been allocated?

 2. Talk casually in a relaxed but excited way to your child about their new class.
 Discuss what activities and lessons they might do in their new class.
 Who do they think their new teacher will be?
 If they feel comfortable doing so, they could write their new teacher a letter introducing themselves and saying what their interests are, or even draw them a picture.
+You can download our free letter template here.

 4. If it's a new school - visit the school as many times as possible before September, walk around the empty school - turn it into a treasure hunt game of finding where things are e.g. classroom, colouring pencils, playground, toilets, lunch hall etc. You could play 'i spy' in the classroom, or see whether you can see something starting with each letter of the alphabet.
 Make it fun!